nprapps/nprapps.github.com/_posts/2014-05-27-dailygraphics.markdown

     </dl>
 {% endraw %}

+You can also use it to, say, output the content of a data spreadsheet into a <a href="http://blog.apps.npr.org/2014/05/09/responsive-data-tables.html">table</a> or <a href="http://blog.apps.npr.org/2015/01/28/dailygraphics-json.html">JSON object</a>.

 (For more on how to use copytext, [read the docs](http://copytext.readthedocs.org).)

 When I publish out the graphic, the deploy script will flatten the Google Spreadsheet content on ```child_template.html``` into a new file, ```child.html```.

 _(Note: A published graphic will not automatically reflect edits to its Google Spreadsheet.
-The graphic must be republished for any changes to show up.)_
+The graphic must be republished for any changes to appear.)_

 ## Storing Larger Assets